 1. Recurring Charges

-Recurring charges apply to both Two Point Service and Virtual Hub Service.
+Recurring charges for Dedicated Transport Service are priced on an ICB arrangement and reflect the unique service needs of the customer.

-Recurring charges for Two Point Service will vary based on the locality of service, capacity of service, the distance of service and the term plan selected.
-Two Point Service recurring charges are applied on a circuit basis and reflect complete end-to-end charges.
+Recurring charges will vary based on the locality of service, capacity of service, the distance of service and the Term Agreement selected.
+Recurring Charges are applied on a circuit basis and reflect complete end-to-end charges.
+Additional charges may apply if DWDM is utilized for wavelength services.

-Recurring charges for Virtual Hub Service will vary based on the communications service capacity (the low speed interface at one customer premises) and the high speed interface at the other customer premises, as well as the distance of service and the term plan selected.
-Virtual Hub Service recurring charges are applied on a circuit basis and reflect complete end-to-end charges for a service with capacity equal to the lower speed termination interface.

-2. Term Plan
+2. Term Agreement

-Recurring charges for services purchased under a Term Plan will be fixed for the life of the term.
+Recurring charges for services purchased under a Term Agreement will be fixed for the life of the term.

 1.0 RATE SCHEDULES

-Schedule 1: Dedicated Transport (cont’d.)
+Schedule 1: Dedicated Transport Service(cont’d.)

 General (cont’d.)